Kashomon/pyrite/Readme.md

-Hello, this is the initial ReadMe for spynoc
+Hello, this is the initial ReadMe for spynoc.
+Welcome!